avinashnid/QuicksightAthenaSpectrum/README.md

 GROUP BY year, type
 ORDER BY year DESC, type DESC
 ```
-You get the following results from the Spectrum query
+You get the following results from the Spectrum query</br>
 ![alt text](/images/taxi_ny_2.PNG)

 You can also view the details of the last query executed by Spectrum by querying the SVL_S3QUERY system view.